 - Money earned from hosting is tax-free (up to £7500 as of tax year 16-17) under the "rent-a-room" scheme, so it is a great way of earning extra money from a spare bedroom.
 You do not have to declare the relevant income provided you do not exceed the threshold.

 How much is paid for hosting?

 - Most people host because they find it enjoyable and interesting to have students and they find the income useful.
 If your only priority is to maximise your return from spare rooms, it may not be for you!
 The rates we pay will be provided to you if you sign up, when we arrange the home visit.
 As a general guideline, hosting foreign students is paid at rates similar to what you would expect from a lodger, but considerably less than what you would expect for short-stay B+B/airnbnb or similar.
 If you can take 3 or 4 or even 5 students, the income is greater, of course! .
 We can sometimes supply extra beds (good quality fold-ups) to help you take more students, provided that you have the room space.

 Students are out all day having group lessons at a central location in the mornings and then either work experience or excursions in the afternoons.
 They usually have full day excursions at the weekend although some groups have Sunday free to spend with the host family.
-We pay higher rates for summer groups than in low season, as low-season groups are generally on school trips with very limited budgets.
+We pay higher rates for summer schools students than school groups visiting in low-season, as the latter are generally on very limited budgets.